FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Global_Bars.md

 ### Timecode

-Let you monitor the timecode seen by SPAT Revolution.
+Let you monitor the timecode seen by  _SPAT Revolution_.
 For proper operation of snapshots and automations, it should be always running.

 ### Clock source